-Some research indicate that children are more likely to be keen in eating if the food is presented in a more fun or appealing way.
-A child is more enthusiastic in eating something with a creative superhero or fantasy name because it lights up their imaginative function.
+Some research indicates that children are more likely to be keen on eating if the food is presented in a more fun or appealing way.
+A child is more enthusiastic about eating something with a creative superhero or fantasy name because it lights up their imaginative function.

-A child is going to be more enthusiastic in eating “popeye’s spinach” than just “spinach”.
+A child is going to be more enthusiastic about eating “Popeye’s spinach” than just “spinach”.
 There are so many ways you could do this.
-My own child hated broccoli, but started eating it on her own accord after I told her that was where Wonder Woman got her combative skills.
+My own child hated broccoli but started eating it on her own accord after I told her that was where Wonder Woman got her combative skills.

 Picky eating is just a phase.
 In most cases, children grow up to be reasonably receptive of all kinds of food with some exceptions that don’t sit well with their palette.
 You can supplement your child’s diet with Pediasure Complete, a supplementary formula milk that provides extra nutrition to children.
-Learn more about Pediasure at https://pediasure.com.my.
+Learn more in this Pediasure article on dealing with a picky eater